tommyettinger/SquidSetup/README.md

 Now you'll have a project all set up with a sample.

+  - The project will have a lot of font resources in the `assets/` folder.
+You should probably delete or move any you don't need. `Iosevka-Slab-msdf.fnt` and `Iosevka-Slab-msdf.png` are needed to run the generated basic demo, and if you intend to keep using them you should also include `Iosevka-License.md` to abide by Iosevka's license.
+You don't need any other files unless you intend to use a different font, such as `Iosevka-Family-msdf` to get bold and italic support, `NotoSerif-Family-msdf` to have a nice variable-width font that also has bold and italic support, `SourceHanCodeJP-Regular-distance` to get excellent support for Japanese text, or `Monty-4x10` if you want your users to go blind staring at one of the smallest fonts possible.
+The class `DefaultResources` has documentation on what exact files are needed to use which fonts and other assets, such as icons.
   - If you use Android Studio or IntelliJ IDEA and have an Android project, you'll need to use Gradle tasks to do any part of the build/run process, thanks to a long-standing issue in IDEA's Android plugin.
 The simplest way to do this is in the IDE itself, via